Frequently Asked Questions:

 For example,

-- Harris Health has thus far offered no opportunity for a full public discussion of the land seizure.
+Harris Health offered little opportunity for a full public discussion of the land seizure.
 In response to Harris County Commissioners Court’s requirement that it expand public input, Harris Health scheduled four public meetings (one in each of the four county precincts).

-The Precinct 1 meeting, announced only three days before the event, featured a presentation about Harris Health’s important work and remarks by Harris Health representatives.
+Three of the four meetings featured polished presentations about Harris Health’s important work and remarks by Harris Health representatives.

-- Harris Health consistently shared and displayed an inaccurate map of Hermann Park, giving the false impression that the targeted parkland is separate from Hermann Park.
+For at least five months, Harris Health shared and displayed an inaccurate map of Hermann Park, giving the false impression that the targeted parkland is separate from Hermann Park.

-Their map, used for many months, is below, with the lime green section showing Bayou Parkland West.
+Their map is below, with the lime green section showing Bayou Parkland West.
 It suggests that the 8.9 acres are removed from, and incidental to, the park.

 The accurate map is to the right.
 Hermann Park actually borders the targeted land on two sides.
-Although many Houstonians pointed this out to Dr. Porsa and his staff, Harris Health continued to display the misleading map until December 2025
+Although many Houstonians pointed this out to Dr. Porsa and his staff through the summer and fall, Harris Health continued to display the misleading map until December 2025.

 Recognizing this issue, in October 2025 the Harris County Commissioners Court directed Harris Health to meet with Hermann Park Conservancy Board at least twice before Jan.
 20, 2026.

-However, the public materials referred to renovations on the Ben Taub campus and never mentioned expanding the campus or seizing public parkland.
+However, the public materials referred only to renovations on the Ben Taub campus and never mentioned moving off site or seizing public parkland.

 County residents deserve clear, timely, and accurate information about this important project.